You know you want to work from home.

 We want to make sure this decision is as easy as possible for you which is why we put together this free checklist to make sure you’re covering all the bases whenever you consider purchasing an online program:

 You don’t need to jump into a decision right away.
-Keep in mind that some programs like Work-at-home School and Become a Pinterest VA Today only open their doors for enrollment once or twice during the year.
+Keep in mind that some programs like Become a Pinterest VA Today only open their doors for enrollment twice or thrice during the year.
 For these types of courses, it’s best to get on their email list now and follow them so that you’ll feel confident about jumping in once the doors open.
 Plus when you’re on their waiting list, you often get offered a bonus or discount for being an “early bird”.

 Was this article about how to choose an online course helpful for you?
 Are there any other points that you’ve discovered that are important when trying to choose the right course?
 Let’s get the discussion going!